 Last Updated on

 Disciplining a toddler can be tricky.
-It can be particularly demanding as kids at this age start believing that they are independent and try to find their identity.
-However, they still have limited ability to reason and communicate.
-Not all kids have social skills, therefore parents are required to teach toddlers about appropriate behaviour.
+It can be particularly demanding as kids at this age start exploring their independence and try to find their identity.
+However, they have limited ability to reason and communicate at this age.
+Therefore, parents are required to teach toddlers about appropriate behaviour.
 Disciplining a child at the right age can shape your little one’s character.

 For most parents, disciplining their kids is not an easy job.
 Of course, raising and disciplining a child is never easy, but with some efforts, you surely can succeed.